Zine from the CancerGram 5 of 18, depicting my general condition in the first half of 2016.

 I had given up a little bit on the dream of love and family, mostly because my sex function was deteriorating and the feeling of having been burned.
 I definitely still thought that I would improve and pull myself together.

-Just before the third bladder infection, I had secured the new job in Memphis.
+I had secured the job in Memphis.
 When I got to Phoenix with the catheter, I knew that I had a few months to get tests completed so that my health would be stable for my new job.

 I did yoga everyday for about two months that summer.
 It really helped.
 I spent my days in the cold pool reading books.
 I tried all the sushi places nearby my brother’s house.
 I met friends downtown and generally enjoyed my time there.